Splenectomy

 A splenectomy is the surgical procedure that partially or completely removes the spleen.
-The spleen is an important organ in regard to immunological function due to its ability to efficiently destroy encapsulated bacteria.
+The spleen is an important organ regarding immunological function due to its ability to efficiently destroy encapsulated bacteria.
 Therefore, removal of the spleen runs the risk of overwhelming post-splenectomy infection, a medical emergency and rapidly fatal disease caused by the inability of the body's immune system to properly fight infection following splenectomy or asplenia.

-Common indications for splenectomy include trauma, tumors, splenomegaly or for hematological disease such as sickle cell anemia or thalassemia.
+Common indications for splenectomy include trauma, tumors, enlargement of the spleen or for hematological disease such as sickle cell anemia or thalassemia.